 So now it is “CHEERS” everyone, or as they say in Romanian, “Noroc”.

->

-> Explorason is mercerised by the ice platters.
+Explorason is mercerized by the ice platters.
 He cannot stop trying to hold it as a plate and to play with it.
 This is the most unique plate he has ever had.
 He really is having fun and I like that.
 I’m so pleased, as I was concerned the cold would have a negative effect on him, but he has handled it really well.
-He has mixed with the other guests, and is so excited for his unique bedtime experience later that night.
+He has mixed with the other guests and is so excited for his unique bedtime experience later that night.

->

-> We can stay in the Hotel of Ice after dinner, but I think it might be best for Explorason to stay warm in the chalet.
+We can stay in the Hotel of Ice after dinner, but I think it might be best for Explorason to stay warm in the chalet.
 In fact on this particular night they have a staff party with a band, so we have been invited to participate.
-I realise it is what I also love about the Romanians, and that is their hospitality.
+I realize it is what I also love about the Romanians, and that is their hospitality.

->

-> We end up back at the table with one of the tour groups.
+We end up back at the table with one of the tour groups.
 I happen to have a mini pack of cards, so we invite another guest who is also staying at the Hotel of Ice to join us.

 There is internet here, but I never brought my laptop, and am so pleased I didn’t.
 This is how travel should be.
 Ditch the technology for a few hours, and enjoy the moment.